10.6 Abuse Concern and Reporting Scenario

 Key Takeaways

-- A CNA must take possible abuse, neglect, exploitation, or misappropriation seriously and report concerns through the chain of command immediately according to facility policy and Texas requirements.
+- A CNA must take possible abuse, neglect, exploitation, or misappropriation seriously and report concerns through the chain of command immediately per facility policy and Texas requirements.

 - The aide reports facts observed or stated, protects the resident from further harm, preserves privacy, and does not investigate, confront, or promise secrecy.

-- Validated findings of resident abuse, neglect, or misappropriation of resident property are placed on the Texas Nurse Aide Registry and are public and employer-disclosed.
+- Validated findings of resident abuse, neglect, or misappropriation are placed on the Texas Nurse Aide Registry, are public and employer-disclosed, and remain permanently under federal rule.

 Abuse Concern: Believe the Risk, Report the Facts